Adolanium/Kli/README.md

 # Kli - Command Line Assistant

-Kli is a simple command-line assistant that generates PowerShell commands based on user input.
+Kli is a versatile command-line assistant that generates PowerShell, Git, Node.js, and other command-line tool commands based on user input.
 It utilizes OpenAI's GPT-3.5-turbo to provide intelligent command suggestions.
 With Kli, you can easily and quickly generate commands without the need to memorize them.

 ## Features